-20 Some studies have focused on factors that can break institutional and ideational lock-ins (Arranz 2017), 21 while others have found that intentional higher-level (or, in the language of socio-technical transitions, 22 "landscape") pressures can be the destabilizing force needed to move transitions forward (Falcone and 23 Sica 2015).
-Often the state or national government (as the sovereign that determines how resources are 24 used and allocated) can play a key role in destabilizing incumbent energy regimes, a role that is 25 significantly strengthened by public support (Arranz 2017; Avelino et al. 2016).
-However, this role is 26 not limited to government insiders.
-In some contexts, regime outsiders have also played a pivotal 27 role in destabilizing regimes by combining persuasive narratives that gain market influence (Arranz 28 2017).
-Carbon-intensive luxury goods and services for wealthy consumers, for instance, especially if 29 applied at the "acceleration" phase of a transition, can help transform long-term social practices and 30 behaviour and dissolve the "structural imperative for growth" (Wiedmann et al. 2020).
-In a similar fashion, environmental taxes can remove "locked-in" technology and place pressure on dominant 31 32 regimes to become more sustainable (Bachus and Vanswijgenhoven 2018).
+Some studies have focused on factors that can break institutional and ideational lock-ins (Arranz 2017), while others have found that intentional higher-level (or, in the language of socio-technical transitions, 'landscape') pressures can be the destabilising force needed to move transitions forward (Falcone and Sica 2015).
+Often the state or national government (as the sovereign that determines how resources are used and allocated) can play a key role in destabilising incumbent energy regimes, a role that is significantly strengthened by public support (Arranz 2017; Avelino et al. 2016).
+However, this role is not limited to government insiders.
+In some contexts, regime outsiders have also played a pivotal role in destabilising regimes by combining persuasive narratives that gain market influence (Arranz 2017).
+Carbon-intensive luxury goods and services for wealthy consumers, for instance, especially if applied at the 'acceleration' phase of a transition, can help transform longterm social practices and behaviour and dissolve the 'structural imperative for growth' (Wiedmann et al. 2020).
+In a similar fashion, environmental taxes can remove 'locked-in' technology and place pressure on dominant regimes to become more sustainable (Bachus and Vanswijgenhoven 2018).

 In many contexts, it is not multiple institutional and policy variables that come together to break unsustainable inertias.
-In South Korea, where the state was an initiator and enabler of change, the cleanenergy transition took much longer than anticipated due to private-sector resistance.
-However, when policy-makers focused on incorporating adaptive learning and flexibility into their decision-making, public- and private-sector interests gradually converged and joined with top-down policy-making to drive the transition forward (Lee et al. 2019).
+In South Korea, where the state was an initiator and enabler of change, the clean-energy transition took much longer than anticipated due to private-sector resistance.
+However, when policymakers focused on incorporating adaptive learning and flexibility into their decision-making, public- and private-sector interests gradually converged and joined with top-down policymaking to drive the transition forward

+(Lee et al. 2019).
 Thus, a political strategy can help align the interests and institutions needed to break lock-ins.

-42 This becomes clear in studies that show that political coalitions can affect the speed of transitions (Hess 43 2014).
-These same studies show that incumbent industry coalitions are now competing with 'green' 44 coalitions in terms of campaign spending over environmentally-friendly ballot proposals (Hess 2014).
-45 Another way of shifting political-economic incentives is by offering a realistic exit strategy for 46 incumbents, like interventions that provide long-term incentives for renewable energy firms (de 47 Gooyert et al. 2016; Hamman 2019).
+This becomes clear in studies that show that political coalitions can affect the speed of transitions (Hess 2014).
+These same studies show that incumbent industry coalitions are now competing with 'green' coalitions in terms of campaign spending over environmentally friendly ballot proposals (Hess 2014).
+Another way of shifting political-economic incentives is by offering a realistic exit strategy for incumbents, like interventions that provide long-term incentives for renewable-energy firms (de Gooyert et al. 2016; Hamman 2019).

-49 Overall, the previous subsection suggests that complementary policies and institutions that 50 simultaneously integrate across multiple sectors and scales and also alter political economic structures 51 that lock in carbon-intensive energy system are more likely to move a sustainable transition forward 52 (Burch 2010).
-Yet, despite a trend in climate governance towards greater integration and inclusivity and capacities that prioritize climate change across all sectors and scales while destabilizing entrenched interests and putting pressure on existing norms, rules and practices is still needed in many contexts (Holscher et al. 2019).
+Overall, the previous subsection suggests that complementary policies and institutions that simultaneously integrate across multiple sectors and scales and also alter political economic structures that lock in a carbon-intensive energy system are more likely to move a sustainable transition forward (Burch 2010).
+Yet, despite a trend in climate governance towards greater integration and inclusivity and certain other novel governance approaches, traditional approaches to governance and a tendency to incrementalism remain dominant (Holscher et al. 2019).
+Building the governance arrangements and capacities that prioritise climate change across all sectors and scales while destabilising entrenched interests and putting pressure on existing norms, rules and practices is still needed in many contexts (Holscher et al. 2019).